GO Transit fares: Fare zones

 As all GO Transit tickets are only valid for continuous trips of no more than two and a half hours, multiple tickets may be needed for longer trips.

 List of fare zones

 Fare zones 1–9, 19, 59, 70, 77, 79, 89 and 90 (shaded in green) are located within Toronto.

 Fare classes

-GO Transit offers three passenger fare classes: adult, senior and student.
-Senior fares are available for passengers over the age of 65.
-As of March 9, 2019, passengers under the age of 12 can ride free on all GO Transit trains and buses.
+GO Transit offers six passenger fare classes: child, adult, senior, youth, Canadian Armed Forces (CAF), military veterans and post-secondary students.
+Youth fares apply for passengers ages 13–19 inclusive and senior fares are available for passengers over the age of 65.
+As of March 1, 2025, passengers under the age of 12 along with the CAF and military members can ride free on all GO Transit trains and buses.

-Student fares are only available for those with acceptable student identification:
+Post-Secondary Student fares are only available for those with acceptable student identification: